aws-samples/step-functions-workflows-collection/sfn-query-large-datasets-sam/README.md

 The Athena query is then initiated and runs until it is completed.

 Once the query is completed, the results are obtained and published to the SNS (Simple Notification Service) topic.
-SNS is a web service that allows users to send notifications from the cloud to various subscribers or endpoints, such as email, SMS, or mobile push notifications.
+Amazon SNS is a managed service that allows users to send notifications from the cloud to various subscribers or endpoints, such as email, SMS, or mobile push notifications.

 ## Image